by Amanda Cassar | Dec 17, 2024 | Economy, Property

 Market volatility has been elevated over the past week driven by the failure of the Silicon Valley Bank (SVB).
 Global banking system volatility is on the rise!

-The unfolding situation in the US could be seen by some as having echoes of the Global Financial Crisis (GFC) from 2008.
-This, combined with recent falls in Credit Suisse shares (which appear to be unrelated to the US mid-tier banks), has caused jitters.
-Despite SVB’s failure being the second largest in US history, when put into perspective.
+The unfolding situation in the United States could be seen as having echoes of the Global Financial Crisis (GFC) from 2008.
+This, combined with recent falls in Credit Suisse shares (which appear to be unrelated to US mid-tier banks), has caused jitters.
+This is despite SVB’s failure being the second largest in US history, when put into perspective.
 However, it’s assets are less than one tenth of J.P.Morgan’s, one of the major players in the US banking system.

 The US Federal Deposit Insurance Corporation (FDIC) has already taken control of the SVB to navigate the collapse.
-This is to ensure the best interest of the financial system.
+They act to ensure the best interest of the financial system.
 Further announcements from U.S. Treasury have sought to calm the broader market of the financial system’s health.
-And also, to reassure the market the relevant tools are available.
+Also, to reassure the market the relevant tools are available.
 There will be no GFC-style bailout, nor will one be necessary.

-The US financial system is considered to be well capitalised overall.
+American financial systems are considered to be well capitalised overall.
 According to Mark Zandi, Moody’s Chief Economist, the size of the smaller banks at risk is not likely to pose any threat to the financial system.

 How it happened